zaybournand/SEC-FastAPI-Workshop/README.md

 #### 3. Install Dependencies:

-- pip install fastapi uvicorn requests python-dotenv google-generativeai google-api-core
+- pip install -r requirements.txt

 #### 4. Create a .env file in the project root and add your keys: